uit-cosmo/xblobs/README.md

 - `scale_threshold`: following methods implemented
   - `absolute_value`: threshold is scalar value
-  - `profile`: threhsold is time- and poloidal-average profile
+  - `profile`: threshold is time- and poloidal-average profile
-  - `std`: threshold is standard diviation over all three dimensions
+  - `std`: threshold is standard deviation over all three dimensions
   - `std_poloidal`: threshold is standard deviation over time and radial dimension

 - `region`: radial potition from where blobs are detected